 Although it’s highly unusual for a child to testify during a custody hearing or divorce proceedings, the child’s opinion may be made known through a variety of means that removes much of the stress and trauma a child may feel if it has to choose one parent over the other in a public forum.
 In some cases the judge may interview the child, using their own questions and additional ones provided by attorneys for each party.
 Responses to these questions are recorded and documented in a court transcript.

-Generally, a judge doesn’t have to follow the custodial preferences of a mature child, although a young child’s expressed preference could be an influence effecting a judge’s custody decision.
-However the court decides, the goal and intent is with the child’s best interests in mind.
+Generally, a judge doesn’t have to follow the custodial preferences of a mature child, although a young child’s expressed preference could be an influence affecting a judge’s custody decision.
+However the court decides, the goal and intent are with the child’s best interests in mind.

 Will I need a Guardian ad Litem or child custody evaluator?